Pride and Prejudice

-We are introduced to the Lucas family, who live close by and are close to the Bennet family.
+- Now we meet the Lucas family, who live close by and are close to the Bennet family.

-The day after the ball, the two families get together to gossip.
+- The day after the ball, the two families get together to gossip.

-Mrs. Bennet refuses to hear a good word said about Mr. Darcy.
+- Mrs. Bennet refuses to hear a good word said about Mr. Darcy.